mobiusml/gemlite/README.md

 from gemlite.core import DType, GemLiteLinear, set_autotune

 #Set autotuner: by default autotuning is disabled for faster kernel launch.
-#exhaustive=True iterates through all the kernels for each shape to pick the best one.
 #Make sure to enable autotuning for group_size < 128.
 By default, all these optioned are turned-off.
-set_autotune({'GEMV_REVSPLITK':True, 'GEMV':True, 'GEMM_SPLITK':True, 'GEMM':True}, exhaustive=True)
+set_autotune({'GEMV_REVSPLITK':True, 'GEMV':True, 'GEMM_SPLITK':True, 'GEMM':True},
+              exhaustive=True) #If True, iterates through all the kernels for each shape to pick the best one.

 #Currently using the Triton backend as the default
 gemlite_linear = GemLiteLinear(